Financial Aid Standards of Academic Progress

 Financial Aid Suspension will remain in place until the student either is awarded a probationary status based on Financial Aid Appeal approval or re-establishes eligibility.
 Students who have been placed on Financial Aid Suspension and have extenuating circumstances which caused their failure to maintain eligibility have the option to appeal.

-Financial Aid Appeal Forms are located at here and in the Financial Aid Office in Wilson Hall.
+Financial Aid Appeal Forms are located under student forms-appeal and in the Financial Aid Office in Wilson Hall.
 Students may submit the appeal form with supporting documentation of extenuating circumstances that occurred during their semester(s) which caused them not to maintain satisfactory progress to Financial Aid Office.
 Each month the financial aid appeals are reviewed and students are notified in writing of the appeal decision.
 If approved, student is placed on Financial Aid Probation.

 Financial Aid Probation status is placed on the student whose Financial Aid Appeal has been approved; or possibly, the student who has been flagged by federal processor for Unusual Enrollment History (UEH).
 The student may be eligible for federal aid for one semester.
 Student progress will be reviewed at the end of the probationary term.
 At the end of the probationary term, if the student has completed all of his/her courses for that term successfully with C’s or better then the student’s federal aid may be awarded for subsequent semesters.